Autobahns of Austria: Autobahn system

 Austria currently has 18 autobahns, since 1982 built and maintained by the self-financed ASFiNAG stock company in Vienna, which is wholly owned by the Republic of Austria and earns revenue from road user charges and tolls.
 Each route bears a number as well as an official name with local reference, which, however, is not displayed on road signs.
 Unusually for European countries, interchanges (between motorways called Knoten, "knots") are numbered by distance in kilometres starting from where the route begins.
 That arrangement is also used in the Czech Republic, Slovakia, Hungary, Spain and most Canadian provinces (and in most American states, albeit in miles).
 The current Austrian Autobahn network has a total length of 1720 km.

 The system is going to be expanded; one autobahn is currently under construction, and one more is planned.
 The transit traffic across the main chain of the Alps, especially by trucks, has led to a considerable environmental load to the fragile Alpine ecosystem.
 Several action groups urge the transfer of freight transport from road to rail.
 In 1991, Austria signed the Alpine Convention on the protection of the natural environment.

 Traffic laws and enforcement

-Unlike German autobahns, on Austrian autobahns a general speed limit of 130 km/h is set, although as of August 25, 2018, the ÖVP-FPÖ coalition government has been going on a trial for a possible speed limit increase to 140 km/h on the Autobahn 1 freeway.
+Unlike German autobahns, on Austrian autobahns a general speed limit of 130 km/h is set, although as of August 25, 2018, the ÖVP-FPÖ coalition government had been going on a trial for a possible speed limit increase to 140 km/h on the Autobahn 1 freeway.
+The trial ended in 2020 with no changes to speed limit.
 They may only be used by powered vehicles that are designed to achieve at least 60 km/h.
 While on the motorway voluntary stops, U-turns and backward driving are prohibited.